Sonnet 33 by William Shakespeare unveils to us the Godly words “my Son one”.

 “Gilding pale streams with Heavenly alchemy”.

-Our contemporary world has a new phenomenon which I like to call ‘Sacred 3′ and although he didn’t refer to it thus, this system of validation was first understood by ‘Alexander Waugh’ in respect of his brilliant deciphering of ‘Shakespeare’s Sonnet’s dedication’ first published in 2017 where he emphasised this important point, that to endorse his meaning our great author in validation would repeat himself three times – a system we find repeated in his great metaphysical masterpiece.
+Our contemporary world has a new phenomenon which I call ‘Sacred 3′ and although he didn’t refer to it thus, this system of validation was first understood by ‘Alexander Waugh’ in respect of his brilliant deciphering of ‘Shakespeare’s Sonnet’s dedication’ first published in 2017 where he emphasised this important point, that to endorse his meaning our great author in validation would repeat himself three times – a system we find repeated in his great metaphysical masterpiece.

-In (S.33) we also find ‘Sacred 3’ represented by the words “Sunne, Suns & Sun” words all capitalised in the ‘quarto’, while to our author the words “my Sunne one” simply meant ‘my Godly son’ because he firmly believed all princes divinely ordained in heaven (he was of course a prince himself) although alas – an illegitimate prince (born out of wedlock- as was VVriothesley) and why we find in the last line of the sonnet these princes stained with bastardy:
+In (S.33) we find ‘Sacred 3’ represented by the words “Sunne, Suns & Sun” words all capitalised in the ‘quarto’, while to our author the words “my Sunne one” simply meant ‘my Godly son’ because he firmly believed all princes divinely ordained in heaven (he was of course a prince himself) although alas – an illegitimate prince (born out of wedlock- as was VVriothesley) and why we find in the last line of the sonnet these princes stained by bastardy:

 “Suns of the world may stain, when heavens Sun staineth”.